Bounds of the Pinsker and Fannes Types on the Tsallis Relative Entropy: Upper continuity bounds for

 {\bf Proof.} Using (\ref{homg}) and (\ref{tab12}), we merely write

-in view of obvious $H_{\alpha}(C||C)=0$.
+since $H_{\alpha}(C||C)=0$.
 The quantum relative entropy (\ref{qendf}) also enjoys both the homogeneity of degree one and the joint convexity, but the latter only for $0\leq\alpha\leq2$ (see, e.g., the review \cite{JR10}).
 Rewriting the above arguments with the quantum relative $\alpha$-entropy instead of the classical one, we have arrived at the claim (\ref{haab2}). $\blacksquare$

 For the standard relative entropy (\ref{relan}), the relation (\ref{haab2}) was proved in \cite{AE05}.
-The inequality (\ref{haabc}) can be utilized for obtaining an upper bound on $H_{\alpha}(P||Q)$ in terms of the trace distance $D(P,Q)$ and the minimal probability
+The inequality (\ref{haabc}) can be utilized to obtain an upper bound on $H_{\alpha}(P||Q)$ in terms of the trace distance $D(P,Q)$ and the minimal probability

 Here we apply that any sum in $H_{\alpha}(P||Q)$ is effectively restricted to the index subset $\Omega_P$.
-Defining the set $\Delta=P-Q$ with elements $\delta_j=p_j-q_j$, we put another set $\Bar{Q}$ with positive elements
+Defining the set $\Delta=P-Q$ with elements $\delta_{j}=p_{j}-q_{j}$, we put another set $\Bar{Q}$ with positive elements

 Writing $Q=\Bar{Q}+(Q-\Bar{Q})$ and using the property (\ref{haabc}) with $C=Q-\Bar{Q}$, we obtain